- Advocating & Researching for Anti-Hunger Policies

 - Child Nutrition Program

 You are here

 Child Nutrition, In-Classroom

 Breakfast is arguably the most important meal for a child in school.
 While many schools provide breakfast, there are a number of children who do not receive it.
-At NYCCAH, we believe this problem can be solved by making breakfast in the classroom available in every classroom at every school.
+At NYCCAH, we believe this problem can be solved by making breakfast in the classroom for every student at every school.
 Providing a successful educational experience for children is one of the first steps toward creating a city that is self-sufficient.

 For every 100 students receiving federally-funded free or reduced price school lunch in the city, only 34 receive breakfast, depriving the city of $53,127,696 in lost federal funds for schools.
 In contrast, across the nation over half of all low-income students who participate in school lunch also participate in school breakfast.

 That is why the New York City Coalition Against Hunger has made it a top priority to conduct advocacy and outreach activities to increase the number of schools in the city providing in-classrooms breakfast.